SilkRose/Pony/stories/books-and-besties/books-and-besties-meta.md

 Pinkie is stuck at Twilight's in a thunderstorm, and Twilight is trying to get her to read.
 Pinkie gets an idea as Twilight shovels books her way.
 She makes a fort out of books that looks like one of the forts on the cover of a book.
 Twilight is shocked and inquires what she is doing.

 ## Description:
-Twilight tries to get Pinkie to read more while stuck at her house in a thunderstorm; Pinkie has other plans.
+A thunderstorm keeps Pinkie at Twilight's house.
+Twilight tries to get her to read more; Pinkie has other plans.

 Cover done by [IrradiatedPirateBooty](https://irradiatedpiratebooty.tumblr.com).

 ## Short Description:
-Twilight tries to get Pinkie to read more while stuck at her house in a thunderstorm; Pinkie has other plans.
+A thunderstorm keeps Pinkie at Twilight's house.
+Twilight tries to get her to read more; Pinkie has other plans.

 ## Ideas: